 Example of a chronic non-responder email

-This is an example of a chronic non-responder email I created for the e-newsletter associated with Elements magazine, a B2B publication for independent pharmacies I manage as part of my position as Manager of Content Marketing for PBA Health, a small pharmaceutical company.
+This is an example of a chronic non-responder email I created for the e-newsletter associated with Elements magazine, a B2B publication for independent pharmacies.
+I manage the publication and the e-newsletter as part of my position as Manager of Content Marketing for PBA Health, a small pharmaceutical company.

-This chronic non-responder email automatically triggers if a contact has become marketing suspended, meaning they haven’t opened, clicked, or engaged with the e-newsletter in a set amount of time.
+This chronic non-responder email automatically triggers when contacts become marketing suspended, meaning they haven’t opened, clicked, or engaged with the e-newsletter in a set amount of time.

 Within one day of starting this campaign, we cleaned up our contact list with multiple contacts re-engaging and a couple of unsubscribes.